luisleon90/dbt_cortex_hol/README.md

 #### 1.2b.4 Connect your dbt account

-> **⚠️ Note:** If you hit issues setting up dbt Wizard but want to try it out, visit the Fivetran Booth #2313 — pre-configured workstations with dbt Wizard are available!

 1. At the welcome screen, press **Enter** to sign in via dbt platform
 2. In the browser window that opens, enter your full name and email, agree to the Acceptable Use Policy, complete the reCAPTCHA, then click **Continue**
 3. Check your inbox for a verification email and click the link to verify your address